Key information

 OS-HELP Loans

-For more information on funding and eligibility see Fee Help and Scholarships.
+For more information on funding and eligibility, see Fee Help and Scholarships.

 Applications

-Final deadline for applications: TBC
+Final deadline for applications: 15 August 2025

 Still not sure?